Bassoon music

 Double Reed Ensembles

-AMONG THE REEDS for two oboes, English horn, two bassoons and contrabassoon showcases the agility and beautiful sonority of the double reed choir.
+AMONG THE REEDS COVERAMONG THE REEDS for two oboes, English horn, two bassoons and contrabassoon showcases the agility and beautiful sonority of the double reed choir.
 The title refers to scenes in a marshland near the composer’s home in Florida, as well as the instruments used to create the sonic portrait.
 The music is bright, radiant, and at times conveys a sense of optimism, as if to suggest that the rustling reeds contain within them hints a propitious future.
 The scoring does not require the performers to venture into extreme registers or use extended techniques.
 This work was composed for the 2018 International Double Reed Society Conference.

 (6’30”) Grade V. - Video on YouTube